 There was no response but more shuffling.

 More shuffling accompanied it.
-There was a groan.
+A groan.
 A loud bang.
 Then…

-I almost sighed in relief but stopped short when a grunt came from the room.
+I almost sighed in relief.
+It stopped short at the males a grunt.
 A loud thud played along then came stomping.
 The stomping got louder, nearer as if—

-When his stomach eventually closed up, a grunt filled its place.
+When his stomach closed, a grunt filled its place.
 Still issuing soothing words, I helped him to the sink.
-To be honest, he was the one who got there by himself, I just stayed close by.
+To be honest, he was the one who got himself there.
+I stayed close by.
 He washed his hands and rinsed out his mouth with some of the toothpaste found in the cabinet.
-Then saturated his face.
+I watched him saturate his face.